VisShon/WebPackKit/readMe.md

+WebPack Starter Kit
-"A small project to understand the basics and fundamentals of webpack and bundling in general"
+A small project to understand the basics and fundamentals of webpack and bundling in general